 Louisville and Nashville Historical Society

 If you are interested in overlaying historic maps onto current maps, the United States Geological Survey has provided an excellent resource for doing that.
 Many of the historic maps that can be overlaid at that website show the Birmingham Mineral Railroad (usually as “L & N Railroad”), and the overlaying capability will enable you to see where it ran in relation to present-day maps.
-Visit the USGS Historical Topographic Map Explorer website at http://historicalmaps.arcgis.com/usgs/ Listed below are INSTRUCTIONS for using that online map overlay tool.
+Visit the Historical Topo Map Explorer website indicated below.
+Listed below are INSTRUCTIONS for using that online map overlay tool.